 • Using a spatula, gently stir the ingredients until fully combined and every potato is covered.

-• Can be served warm or refrigerated until ready to serve.
-If refrigerating, place in an airtight container.
+• This can be served warm (my preference) or refrigerated until ready to serve.
+If refrigerating, place in an airtight container and allow to warm slightly before serving.

 • Optional: Sprinkle with chopped parsley before serving.